The Revelers: Radio and recording artists

 The final song was "I'm Looking Over a Four-Leaf Clover."
 The group performed it according to the vintage-1927 arrangement, complete with the vocal interpolations straying from the lyrics.
 The performance unwittingly underscored how dated the group had become, as the 1948 studio audience laughed at all the jazz-age gimmicks.

 The Revelers were inducted into The Vocal Group Hall of Fame in 1999.
+In 2012, a CD titled "A Little Bit of Heaven" was released with 24 of their earliest electrical recordings as The Shannon Quartet.

 Offshoots

 The Revelers made a comeback (in name only, without Glenn) in 1956.
 This new male quartet made its debut at the Palace Theatre in New York.
 Variety noted the revival, and the group's emphasis on old songs as of yore.
 The new lineup ran the gamut from show tunes to sea chanteys and drinking songs.
 The personnel: Feodore Tedick or Robert Simpson (first tenor), Thomas Edwards (second tenor), Laurence Bogue (baritone), and Edward Ansara (bass).
 This foursome is not to be confused with another Revelers group based in Plainfield, New Jersey; this was a mixed quartet that sang at local affairs.

 Australian musicologist Frank Bristow has identified four of The Revelers (Baur, Harrison, Shaw, and Glenn) as part of the sextet The Troubadors [sic] with singers Harold Yates and Cooper Lawley.